nicolascancela/nicolascancela/README.md

 - 👋 Hi, I’m @nicolascancela
+- ✔  I´m from Argentina
 - 👀 I’m interested in food
 - 🌱 I’m currently learning React Native, React & Node
-- 📫 How to reach me, you can send me a message by gitHub.
+- 📫 How to reach me, you can send me a message by GitHub.

 <!---
 nicolascancela/nicolascancela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.